the-kido/cs-notes/content/CSCA48 (C Lang)/Strings.md

 Here's what they look like in the debugger:
 ![[Pasted image 20240720094735.png]]
 - Since string literals are read only, and the char* for w2 is only pointing to the first character in the string literal, you CANNOT change it, which is why it causes the [[Segfault]] (you aren't allowed to edit that bit of memory!)
+- This means you cannot pass them into functions that ask for char arrays, like `strcpy`!

 ## Weirdness
 1. Character literals and escaping them